Mupen64-Rewrite/TinCan/README.rst

 Building on Linux
 -----------------

 You should have CMake and make/ninja before building.
-You should also install Qt 6, Boost, and Protobuf.
+You will also need the dependencies listed below.
 This handy table should tell you what packages to install.

 +-------------+------------------------+-----------------------+---------------+
 | Dependency  | Ubuntu/Debian Testing  | Fedora/RHEL/CentOS    | Arch/Manjaro  |